 Any current high school sophomore or junior whose parent or guardian is a residential member of Oconto Electric Cooperative is eligible.
 (Residential is defined as having the primary residence within OEC’s service territory.)

-Applications can be picked up at the OEC office in Oconto Falls or click here.
-Applications must be submitted on or before January 2, 2019.
-Applications received after January 2, 2019, will not be considered.
+Applications must be submitted on or before December 17, 2021.
+Applications received after December 17, 2021, will not be considered.

 Visiting a place like Washington, D.C., might sound like a far-away dream for high school students who grow up in rural Wisconsin.
 But every year, several cooperative students are given the opportunity to travel to the capital for an intensive weeklong tour—and it doesn’t cost them a dime.